Best restaurants on the islands

 Each year, the Falstaff Nordic Restaurant Guide team conducts anonymous visits to hundreds of restaurants and ranks them at the end of the year based on food quality, service, innovation and overall atmosphere.
 Restaurants are then categorised according to their score.

-We are thrilled that twelve restaurants from Saaremaa and Muhu have made it onto this list this year.
+We are thrilled that nine restaurants from Saaremaa have made it onto this list this year.

 Arensburg